 Thanks to Sony's backing, the collection of PlayStation VR games is also impressive.
 There were dozens available at launch, and many more have followed over its first year on sale.

-Sony has addressed one of our biggest objections with the PlayStation VR – that its accessories are sold separately – by offering a variety of packs and bundles with devices like the PlayStation Camera included.
+Sony has addressed one of our biggest objections with the PlayStation VR – that its accessories are sold separately – by offering a variety of packs and PlayStation VR bundles with devices like the PlayStation Camera included.
 However, PlayStation Move controllers, while included in some bundles, aren't in every one.

 While you have to be aware of the additional cost involved, depending on what bundle you opt for, recent price cuts have made the PlayStation VR even more affordable.
 It may not be the best VR headset, but the PSVR is certainly making a strong case to users and some will find it's the best for them at this moment in time.
-And if you're thinking about going PlayStation in the next generation, the PS5 is going to support PSVR too.

 Read the full review: PlayStation VR

-Virtual reality has come on leaps and bounds since Oculus founder (and controversial VR poster boy) Palmer Luckey first introduced the world to the Oculus Rift back in 2012.
+Virtual reality has come on in leaps and bounds since Oculus founder (and controversial VR poster boy) Palmer Luckey first introduced the world to the Oculus Rift back in 2012.
 Now owned by Facebook, the Oculus Rift S should represent the next leap forward for the company’s high-end, PC-based virtual reality experiences - but, unfortunately, it's more of a baby-step.

 Like the Oculus Rift, the Rift S works in tandem with a PC to deliver virtual reality experiences.
 It connects to your PC over a USB 3.0 port and a DisplayPort connection, and is tethered to the machine by a lengthy cable that’s more than enough to accommodate the ‘room-scale’ experiences that Rift S is capable of delivering.
 It’s more limiting in terms of free movement than the superb wireless Oculus Quest, but the trade off here is that, by being powered by your PC, it’s capable of powering more detailed and dynamic experiences.